dvn0813/sustainability_robotics_3D_printer/README.md

 1. Write the code for your desired pattern on python using FullControlXYZ
 2. Run your code to obtain the G-Code file
 3. Connect your computer to the 3d printer
+4. Insert your G-Code.
-4. Run Homing, Bed Leveling, Homing and Probe-Offset-Wizard
+5. Automatically run Homing, Bed Leveling, Homing and Probe-Offset-Wizard without syringe.
-5. When calibrating with Offset-Wizard, attach your syringe and move the syringe on top of the print bed using Repetier (Y:+10).
+6. When calibrating with Offset-Wizard, attach your syringe and move the syringe on top of the print bed using Repetier (Y:+10).
-6. Calibrate with a piece of paper
+7. Calibrate with a piece of paper until adequate resistance
-7. Start with your print
+8. Start with your print

 # Required G-Code Headers
 ## Complete Calibration (without syringe at the beginning)